 And if you are interested in history, this iconic train station has a lot of it!

 Grand Central was first known as Grand Central Depot (1871), built by Cornelius Vanderbilt.
 Eventually, the station was completely reconstructed due to a train crash.
 The construction was known as one of the largest in New York at the time!
-And back during this time, train travel was a luxury that served meals, rolled out a red carpet, etc, imagine that!
+Back during this time, train travel was a luxury that served meals, rolled out a red carpet, etc, imagine that!

 I digress, but if you are interested in more history, you might even want to consider a tour!

-You can also see the Crysler building by Grand Central Terminal and it is also a great activity during a rainy day in NYC or a cold winter day.
+You can also see the Crysler building by Grand Central Terminal, and it is also a great activity during a rainy day in NYC or a cold winter day.

 Summit One Vanderbilt

-They are 90 square feet each and are currently the largest glass floor elevators in the world.
-This might be my new favorite observation deck and an absolute must with 4 days in New York City.
+This might be my new favorite observation deck and an absolute must visit.
 The views are really incredible, so you can expect crowds due to this.
+This observation deck also offers the best view of the Empire State Building.
+I would recommend the “General Admission for either day or night.

 Bryant Park & The New York Public Library

 From Grand Central Terminal, take a 6-minute walk or the 7 train over to the quaint greenspace, Bryant Park.
-If you happen to be visiting NYC during the Fall/Winter, Bryant Park hosts the Bank of America Winter Village at Bryant Park which includes an ice skating rink, a Christmas Market, a Christmas tree, and a lot of good and Instagrammable food!
+If you happen to be visiting during the Fall/Winter, Bryant Park hosts the Bank of America Winter Village at Bryant Park, which includes an ice skating rink, a Christmas Market, a Christmas tree, and a lot of good and Instagrammable food!

 Bryant Park is also known for always hosting free events.
 From exercise classes, movies, etc, there is always something going on.
 To see Byrant Park events, check here!